djphan/c291-Project-1-npyscreen-CarTransactionInterface/README.txt

 # i.
 When adding to the new vehicle registration form, we will require the Serial No
 # and the Type ID of the vehichle.
 If left blank, user will return an error indicating
 # so.
 #
+#
+#
+#
+#
+#
+#
+#

+#---------------------------------------------------------------------------------
+# ii.c.
+Driver Licence Registration
+#---------------------------------------------------------------------------------
+# Driver Licence Registration allows the user to enter requisite data for entering
+# a new licence into the drive_licence table.
+#
+# i.
+This form allows the user to register a person
+# who does not currently possess a licence into the drive_licence table.
+#
+# ii.
+If the user specifies a SIN that does not appear in the people table
+# they are warned and given the option to add the person to the people table.
+# They can also do this directly by hitting the add person button.
+After
+# the entry is complete they are forwarded back to the licence registration
+# form to complete licence information and submit the form.
+#
+# iii.
+If the user chooses they may add a photo to the the entry.
+To do so the user
+# should navigate to the Photo field and hit enter.
+The user is presented with their
+# local file system and can navigate to the appropriate file.
+If the user wishes to
+# specify a filepath directly they should hit tab once.
+# Pressing enter again submits the path to the program and brings the
+# user back to the interface to complete the licence entry.
+#
+# iiii.
+The following fields are required: (1) Licence no (2) SIN
+#

 #---------------------------------------------------------------------------------